Fun and easy Easter crafts you can do with your kids!

 - Use the Sharpie to draw a little mouth beneath the whiskers.

-- You Easter toilet roll bunny is done!
+- Your Easter toilet roll bunny is done!
 Enjoy as it hops around the house!

 Essential Oil Slime

 Slime is a simple, fast, and fun craft that can keep kids entertained for hours!
-By adding essential oils, you can add a calming aroma that helps keep kids happy during playtime.
+You can add a calming aroma by adding essential oils that help keep kids happy during playtime.

 What You’ll Need